NNPC, others donate N11bn to tackle COVID-19 – The Sun Nigeria

 Uche Usim, Abuja

-The battle against coronavirus in Nigeria got a boost on Friday as the Nigerian National Petroleum Corporation (NNPC) made an intervention of $30 million N11 billion to help cushion the impact of the global pestilence on the Nigerian economy.
+The battle against coronavirus in Nigeria got a boost on Friday as the Nigerian National Petroleum Corporation (NNPC) made an intervention of $30 million, that is N11 billion to help cushion the impact of the global pestilence on the Nigerian economy.

 The Group Managing Director of the national oil company, Mr Mele Kyari, who made the disclosure said the intervention was done in collaboration with its partners in the oil and gas industry.